 I am not going to lie.. it can be a little gross getting the middle out and finding those seeds.
 What a great activity to do with kids.
 I do believe this was one of the first recipes I ever did with my family as a kid.

 Volunteer Pumpkin in The Landscape

 Does the pumpkins life begin with the seed or the pumpkin itself?
 I began to question this with all the volunteers I have been having over the last few years.
 The image below is of a volunteer pumpkin that came from a seed left behind in my landscape.
 This plant grows 3 HUGE pumpkins – for free in 2017.

-You can imagine my surprise early in August when I noticed a plant that looked alot like a pumpkin growing in my landscape right off the front porch.
-As the weeks past and the dry and very hot summer weather in my Ohio garden was making it difficult to keep up with gardening tasks the volunteer pumpkin was doing great.
+You can imagine my surprise early in August when I noticed a plant that looked a lot like a pumpkin growing in my landscape right off the front porch.
+The volunteer pumpkin doing great despite the construction and hot weather.
 As you will see in the video the plant stretched across my front walkway but I dare not move it because there were 3 pumpkins growing on the vine.
-Check out the video I made one morning in my garden while enjoying coffee and the hum of bumble bees on the flowers of the pumpkin plant.
+Check out the video I made one morning in my garden while enjoying coffee and the hum of bumblebees on the flowers of the pumpkin plant.

 The driveway work has begun after weeks of being put off.
 I’m really hoping this pumpkin turns orange QUICK!!!!
 Here is the latest photo of the largest pumpkin growing on this plant that now is sprawled over 12 feet of my front porch landscape.

 — GardenChat w/ Bren (@BG_garden) September 13, 2016

 Can you imagine how pretty this pumpkin will look made up with the pansies I’m growing this Autumn?
 Do you do anything unique with pumpkins this time of year?
 I would love to connect with you so please share by commenting at the bottom of this blog post.